Eni’s Board of Directors rules on functioning

 Particular attention is given to the role of the Board's Secretary and Corporate Governance Counsel (Company Secretary), which has been entrusted with guarantee functions towards the Board of Directors and the Directors.
 The duties of the Secretary are set out in the charter attached to the Rules of the Board of Directors.

 Managers of the Company and of its subsidiaries normally attended Board meetings to provide information on matters on the agenda, in accordance with the recommendations of Criterion 1.C.6 of the Corporate Governance Code.

-In 2017, in view of the frequency of Board meetings, the independent Directors had numerous occasions to meet, formally and informally, to exchange views and hold discussions.
+In 2018, in view of the frequency of Board meetings, the independent Directors had occasions to meet, formally and informally, to exchange views and hold discussions.